 Generally categorized as Arctic or alpine, tundra refers to a treeless biome that ranks among the coldest on Earth.
-Though covered in snow most of the year, tundras experience a short summer growing season during which animal and plant activity peaks.
-Virtually no reptiles or amphibians can live in tundra's harsh conditions, but other plant and animals have developed adaptations that allow them to survive in such a frigid environment.
+Though covered in snow most of the year, the tundra experiences a short summer growing season during which animal and plant activity peaks.
+Virtually no reptiles or amphibians can live in tundra's harsh conditions, but other tundra plants and animals have developed adaptations that allow them to survive in such a frigid environment.

 According to the University of California Museum of Paleontology, 1,700 kinds of plants occur in Arctic tundra.
 Some of the adaptions that allow vegetation to grow in these regions include short roots and furry or wax-like coatings.
 The flowers of the woolly louse, for example, have dense hair that generate heat through a greenhouse-like effect.
 Other Arctic tundra plants include shrubs, sedges, reindeer mosses, liverworts, grasses and several species of lichen.
 Drainage is limited by permafrost in Arctic tundra, but not so in alpine tundra, where dwarf trees and small-leafed shrubs are plentiful.